andythedishwasher/solid-edit-objects/README.md

 ```
 import { EditableObject, EditableArray } from 'solid-edit-objects'
-import { createSignal } from 'solid-js'
+import { createSignal, createEffect } from 'solid-js'

 function MyComponent () {

   //object and array to be modified
   let object = {
     foo: 'bar',